flynx/diff.js/README.md

 # Object diff

-*Object diff* is a not-so-basic diff/patch/pattern/compare implementation for JavaScript objects / object trees.
+Object diff is a *not-so-basic* diff/patch/pattern/compare implementation for JavaScript objects / object trees.

-For a walkthrough by example see the [introduction](#introduction), for the general docs start at [motivation](#motivation) section or look through the index below.
+For a walkthrough by example see the [introduction](#introduction), for general documentation start at the [motivation](#motivation) section or look through the index below.

 - [Object diff](#object-diff)
 	- [Introduction](#introduction)